contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 ## Article navigation

-The Article Navigation module adds a navigation menu to the website that allows you to browse back and forth through the articles on a particular page, similar to book navigation.
+The "Article Navigation" module adds a navigation menu to the website, which allows you to browse forward and backward through the articles on a particular page, similar to book navigation.

 ![The article navigation in the frontend](/de/layout/module-management/images/de/die-artikelnavigation-im-frontend.png?classes=shadow)

-**Load first element:** If you select this option, the first article is automatically loaded if no specific article has been requested.
+**Load first element:** If you select this option, the first item is automatically loaded if no specific item has been requested.

-**Individual template**: Here you can overwrite the default template`mod_articlenav`.
+**Individual template**: Here you can overwrite the default `mod_articlenav`template.

+**HTML outputThe**
-**HTML OutputThe** front-end module generates the following HTML code:
+ frontend module generates the following HTML code:

 ```html
 <!-- indexer::stop -->